 626 BC: The Assyrians are driven out of Babylon for the last time, and the Neo-Babylonian Empire begins under King Nabopolassar.

 605 BC: Nebuchadnezzar II, the greatest king of the Neo-Babylonian Empire, assumes the throne.
-He will reign for more than forty years.
-This is the time of the Bible’s Book of Daniel.
-Some sources date the building of the Hanging Gardens to this period.
+He will reign for more than forty years, and is considered by most modern and some ancient scholars to be the most likely builder of the Hanging Gardens, assuming they ever existed at all.

 539 BC: Cyrus the Great of Persia conquers Babylon, marking the end of the Neo-Babylonian Empire.